-These meatballs have a lot of potential, and because of their wide range of uses, these meatballs provide a lot of value and are a great item to keep in the freezer.
+These meatballs have a lot of potential, and because of their wide range of uses, they provide a lot of value and are a great item to keep in the freezer.

 Costco Meatballs Taste Test

-Again, my favorite benefit of these meatballs is that they are so versatile.
-They can be eaten as is with no additional seasoning or sauces, or they can be included in a variety of meals.
+Again, my favorite benefit of these meatballs is their versatility.
+They can be eaten as is with no additional seasoning or sauces or included in various meals.